-HD: Yeah you know it puts a big burden on the, on the woman in the relationship because you know, some women would go wait 'til your father gets home.
+HD: Yeah you know it puts a big burden on the woman in the relationship because you know, some women would go wait 'til your father gets home.
 And then when she did that, he came home and he said listen I can't discipline the kids.
 I'm never here.

 MS: I'm going to shut this off for a second.
 Just, sorry...

-[END RECORDING 1]
+[End of Tape 1]